Neria Fomai

-Neria Fomai (born 3 February 1992) is a rugby union player, who currently plays as a centre or wing for in New Zealand's domestic National Provincial Championship competition and for in Super Rugby.
+Neria Fomai (born 3 February 1992) is a rugby union player, who currently plays as a centre or wing for in New Zealand's domestic National Provincial Championship competition.
+He previously played for in Super Rugby.
 He was born and raised in New Zealand, but has represented Manu Samoa – for which he is eligible due to his Samoan heritage – both in the fifteen-a-side form of the game and rugby sevens.

 Early career

 Fomai, who is a younger brother of former Manu Samoa and Hawke's Bay loose forward Tivaini Fomai, was born in Auckland.
 With his family, he later moved to Hastings in Hawke's Bay, where he attended Hastings Boys' High School.

 Since leaving high school, Fomai played club rugby for Hastings Rugby & Sports Club in the Hawke's Bay club rugby competition.
 He was named the Club Rugby Player of the Year in 2016, ten years after his brother Tivaini became the inaugural winner of that award.

 In 2016, he played representative rugby for the Hawke's Bay Saracens – the development team of the Hawke's Bay (National Provincial Championship) (NPC) team – and the Hawke's Bay Samoans team.
 Fomai also played several seasons for the Hawke's Bay Sevens team, which he captained during the 2016–2017 season.